 A Polish hotel chain has a neat solution to old, rusty semi truck trailers littering the country.
 Instead of sleeping in a regular hotel, Good Spot wants you to sleep in an old semi truck trailer that it turned into a tiny house.

 Weird travel accommodations have been around for a while.
 Look outside of your traditional list of hotels and you can sleep in everything from a Boeing 747 to a converted taxi van parked on a street in New York City.
 These strange places to lay your head are gaining traction, notes vacation rental company Airbnb.
 Even I recently kicked the regular hotel to the curb and stayed at a bed and breakfast.
-As Dwell reports, a new hotel company, Good Spot seeks to attract travellers with old refrigerated semi truck trailers converted into hotel rooms.
+As Dwell reports, this hotel company, Good Spot seeks to attract travellers with old refrigerated semi truck trailers converted into hotel rooms.

 Good Spot founder Roman Sokolowski saw an opportunity to repurpose some old trailers while offering travellers a place to stay off-grid.
 He partnered up with Polish design firm, Znamy się to build them out into tiny homes.
 The firm says that the old refrigerator trailers came from other places, having been imported into Poland just to end up abandoned, making the country a trailer graveyard.